Developing a Telegram Bot in Python

 bot.polling(non_stop=True)

-We use the @bot.message_handler decorator (not to be confused with @bot.message_handlers) and pass in the commands parameter an array (required) with commands to which the function will respond.
-The commands can be anything, that is, you can do So: @bot.message_handler(commands=["start", "test", "help", "kak"]) etc. If this parameter is not specified, the function will trigger on any text.
+We use the decorator @bot.message_handler (not to be confused with @bot.message_handlers) and pass an array (mandatory) of commands that the function will respond to in the commands parameter.
+The commands can be anything, so you can do something like: @bot.message_handler(commands=["start", "test", "help", "how"]), etc. If this parameter is not specified, the function will trigger on any text.
 Next comes our function.
-The name can be anything but it must always accept a message parameter, which stores all the message data.
-And finally the sending itself messages.
-The send_message method takes the chat id as the first parameter, and the text itself as the second.
-It can only send text data, there are other methods for sending other types of data.
-The line bot.polling(non_stop=True) starts himself bot. non_stop=True means that while the code is running, the bot is running.
-If you now run the code and go to chat with our bot and write /start will display Hello.
+The name can be anything, but it must always accept the message parameter, which contains all the data about the message.
+Finally, we send the message.
+The send_message method takes the chat ID as the first parameter and the text as the second.
+It can only send text data; other types of data require different methods.
+The line bot.polling(non_stop=True) starts the bot itself. non_stop=True means that as long as the code is running, the bot is running too.
+If we run the code now and go to the chat with our bot and type /start, we will receive Hello.

 python